On a question of Slaman and Steel: Introduction

 Suppose we want to construct a counterexample to part I of Martin's conjecture.
 That is, we want to build a Turing invariant function $f \from \cantor \to \cantor$ such that the Turing degree of $f$ is not constant on a cone, and $f(x) \ngeq_T x$ on a cone.
-An obvious strategy is to build $f$ is countably many stages.
+An obvious strategy is to build $f$ in countably many stages.
 At stage $n$, we determine some partial information about $f(x)$ in order to diagonalize against $f(x)$ computing $x$ via the $n$th Turing reduction.
 At stage $n$ we also specify how to ``code'' $f(y)$ into $f(x)$ for some of the $y$ such that $y \equiv_T x$ (to ensure that at the end of the construction, $f$ is Turing invariant).
-Now consider the relation $E_n$ where $x \mathrel{E_n} y$ if $f(y)$ has been coded into $f(x)$ by the $n$th stage of the construction.
+Now consider the relation $E_n$ where $x \mathrel{E_n} y$ if both $f(x)$ has been coded into $f(y)$ and $f(y)$ has been coded into $f(x)$ by the $n$th stage of the construction.
 Clearly $E_n$ is an equivalence relation, $E_n \subset E_{n+1}$ for all $n$, and Turing equivalence is the union of these equivalence relations: ${\equiv_T} = \bigunion_n E_n$.

-A huge problem in attempts to construct counterexamples to Martin's conjecture is that we know essentially nothing about the ways in which Turing equivalence can be written as an increasing union, apart from Slaman and Steel's original theorem that Turing equivalence is not hyperfinite.
+A problem in attempts to construct counterexamples to Martin's conjecture is that we know essentially nothing about the ways in which Turing equivalence can be written as an increasing union, apart from Slaman and Steel's original theorem that Turing equivalence is not hyperfinite.
 In particular, it is open whether every way of writing Turing equivalence as an increasing union ${\equiv_T} = \bigunion_n E_n$ must be trivial in the sense that there is some $n$ and some pointed perfect set $P$ where $E_n$ is already equal to Turing equivalence, i.e. $E_n \restriction P = (\equiv_T \restriction P)$ (see Conjecture~\ref{conj:non_approx}).
 If Conjecture~\ref{conj:non_approx} is true, attempts to build counterexamples to Martin's conjecture in the way indicated above seem hopeless.